spacemeshos/testnet-guide/dict.md

 Each account is identified by a unique `public address`.
 An address is displayed in a short-form such as this: `0xebee....ee0443` in the Spacemesh App.
 The full account address is a long number such as: `0xebee4e63a6b0f829f3ad06fb6c4aa80a6860774bc25e9c1b1b2c69b8b4ee0443`.

 ## Spacemesh App
 The Spacemesh App integrates the Spacemesh Wallet, a full p2p node and mining into one package which we hope you are going to find delightful and easy to use even without deep technical understanding of cryptocurrency terms and concepts.
-The Spacemesh App includes the Spacemesh full p2p node, and a basic Spacemesh Coins wallet.
+It is available for Linux, OS X and Windows 10.

 ## Mining
 Spacemesh Mining is the process of allocating storage on your computer hard-drive for the Spacemesh network.
 Mining in Spacemesh is a one-time process that you only need to run once.
 Mining is managed by your Spacemesh full p2p node.
+You will be prompted to start mining and to configure mining when you run the Spacemesh App for the first time on your computer.
+You can also setup mining when running a full p2p node in console mode.

 ## Coin Awards
 Spacemesh Coins awarded to full p2p node operators.
 People who run the Spacemesh full p2p node have setup mining and participate in the protocol by leaving their App running 24x7 are entitled to Spacemesh Coin awards.